yi-lin-1234/recipes-app-server/readme.md

 The server started returns a plaintext message for the `/` route and a json message for the `/json` route.

-The server code is located in `index.js`.
+The server code is located in `index.js`.# recipe-app-client